Types of Medicare Plans

-The Original Medicare Plan is a fee-for-service option that is managed by the United States government.
+The Original Medicare Plan is a fee-for-service option that’s managed by the United States government.
 People with this plan have a combination of Part A and Part B benefits.
-They also have the option of adding a Medicare Prescription Drug Plan (Part D) or purchasing a supplemental policy.
+They also have the option of adding a Medicare Prescription Drug Plan (Part D) or purchasing a supplemental policy or Medigap.
 Medicare Advantage Plans are a type of health care plan provided by a private company that contracts with Medicare.
 This option offers Parts A, B, and sometimes D coverage.

 Here are the most common plans under Medicare: